 Small club boats (currently the Hartley Alpha dinghies) are only to be used by Cadets between the ages of 5 and 16 under 90kg and only during organised training/practice/racing sessions.

-Cadets under the age of 11 using club boats are to wear helmets at all times.
+Cadets under the age of 11 using club boats are strongly recommended to wear helmets.

 Cadets under the age of 11 must, at all times, be supervised by a parent/guardian who must have the authorisation of a Senior Instructor for the use of the boat.

 In the event of any damage or breakage, the user is to report the incident to the Rear Commodore, Bosun or any other Committee Member as soon as possible.
 Please do not discuss/agree with any course of action regarding repairs etc as this will be done by the committee.
 Also record the damage in the Defect Log.
 All members/parents/guardians who damage a boat are encouraged to take some responsibility for the damage by fixing or assisting in the repair.